The Power and Pitfalls of Margin Trading

 For this example, we’re going to up the stakes a bit.
-In this example, our investor deposits $10,000 into their margin account and plans to use it all to invest in Apple (Nasdaq: AAPL).
+Let’s say our investor deposits $10,000 into their margin account and plans to use it all to invest in Apple (Nasdaq: AAPL).

-To make this as easy as possible to follow, we’ll say shares of Apple are trading for $100 a share.
+To make this as easy as possible to follow, we’ll say shares of Apple are trading for $100.
 So our investor takes his initial $10,000 deposit and pairs it with $10,000 in margin borrowed from the brokerage.
 This allows him to pick up 200 shares of Apple.

-The beauty of this is that if Apple climbs up to being worth $150 a share, our investor will have nearly doubled his money… instead of having just garnered a 50% win without margin.
+The beauty of this is that if Apple climbs up to $150 a share, our investor will have nearly doubled his money… instead of having just garnered a 50% win without margin.

 For an investor bullish on a given stock, margin trading is an excellent way to magnify upswings in value.
 This is especially true when using short-term trading strategies.
 Swing traders can use margin trading to radically increase returns on market trends they spot.
 It’s a great tool for those focused on cyclical stocks as well.